dfelinto/blender-manual/manual/animation/armatures/posing/tool_settings.rst

 can be increased or decreased using keyboard hotkeys.
 Pressing :kbd:`PageUp` will increase in chain length by one and :kbd:`PageDown` decreases the length by one.
-The chain length can also be controled with :kbd:`WheelUp` or :kbd:`WheelDown`.
+The chain length can also be controlled with :kbd:`WheelUp` or :kbd:`WheelDown`.

 The initial chain length is 0, which effectively means follow the connections to parent bones as far as possible, with no length limit.